-The shelf life of berbere powder depends on various factors, including the methods employed 732 in pre-processing, processing, storage conditions, and the antioxidant composition of the 733 berbere (Pruthi, 2003).
-Microbial contamination of the berbere and susceptibility to spoilage 734 once ground are issues of concern to domestic processors.
-Ground berbere is more prone to 735 spoilage (Buckenhuskes, 2003).
-This highlights the need for appropriate handling and storage 736 practices throughout the value chain to maximize the shelf-life and quality and minimize the 737 risk of microbial contamination and subsequent spoilage during the processing and storage of 738 berbere powder by processors, food service providers or consumers.
-739
+The shelf life of berbere powder depends on various factors, including the methods employed in pre-processing, processing, storage conditions, and the antioxidant composition of the berbere (Pruthi, 2003).
+Microbial contamination of the berbere and susceptibility to spoilage once ground are issues of concern to domestic processors.
+Ground berbere is more prone to spoilage (Buckenhuskes, 2003).
+This highlights the need for appropriate handling and storage practices throughout the value chain to maximize the shelf-life and quality and minimize the risk of microbial contamination and subsequent spoilage during the processing and storage of berbere powder by processors, food service providers or consumers.

-740 The results indicate that small-scale or cottage industries involved in berbere production rely on traditional methods and subjective assessments for quality control, with limited use of 741 742 technical instruments or formal quality management systems.
-The lack of temperature, moisture or rodent control in storage facilities raises concerns about product integrity and 743 744 potential spoilage.
+The results indicate that small-scale or cottage industries involved in berbere production rely on traditional methods and subjective assessments for quality control, with limited use of technical instruments or formal quality management systems.
+The lack of temperature, moisture or rodent control in storage facilities raises concerns about product integrity and potential spoilage.
 Implementing appropriate handling practices and storage conditions could help mitigate the risk of microbial growth and maintain the overall quality of the berbere.
-745 746 Increasing awareness and implementing mycotoxin control measures would be beneficial to ensure the safety of the berbere products.
-747
+Increasing awareness and implementing mycotoxin control measures would be beneficial to ensure the safety of the berbere products.

-748 4.5 Water activity and mycotoxins occurrence
+4.5.
+Water activity and mycotoxins occurrence

-749 Water activity (aw) is a critical factor affecting fungal growth and mycotoxin production.
-The most favourable growth conditions for Aspergillus flavus, a fungus associated with aflatoxin 750 751 production, are within a temperature range of 25-30°C and aw higher than 0.970 (Chuaysrinule et al., 2020).
-Respondents in the current study noted that when berbere were not properly dry 752 753 (high moisture content) it encourages fungal growth.
-The relationship between water activity and moisture content in preserving berbere is described by Shirkole & Sutar (2018) and Pruthi 754 755 (2003).
-Shirkole & Sutar (2018) report that a water activity of 0.4199 corresponds to a moisture content of 6.93%, while Pruthi (2003) suggests a moisture content of around 10% (aw 0.59) is 756 optimal for berbere pod preservation.
-757
+Water activity (aw) is a critical factor affecting fungal growth and mycotoxin production.
+The most favourable growth conditions for Aspergillus flavus, a fungus associated with aflatoxin production, are within a temperature range of 25-30 °C and aw higher than 0.970 (Chuaysrinule et al., 2020).
+Respondents in the current study noted that when berbere were not properly dry (high moisture content) it encourages fungal growth.
+The relationship between water activity and moisture content in preserving berbere is described by Shirkole and Sutar (2018) and Pruthi (2003).
+Shirkole and Sutar (2018) report that a water activity of 0.4199 corresponds to a moisture content of 6.93%, while Pruthi (2003) suggests a moisture content of around 10% (aw 0.59) is optimal for berbere pod preservation.

 The sun-drying method commonly used by berbere farmers, whereby pods are spread directly on the ground, can lead to fungal contamination.
-The correlation between sun-drying duration and aflatoxin formation in red-chillies has been reported previously by Sahar et al., 2017.
+The correlation between sun-drying duration and aflatoxin formation in red-chillies has been reported previously by Sahar et al., (2017).
 The rainy season poses additional challenges, as heavy rains and moisture re-absorption can increase the risk of fungal contamination.
 Moreover, poor weed management is reported to contribute to termites, pest development, pod damage, and Aspergillus infection (ICRISAT, 2016; Tadesse, 2009).

 The current study found a lack of knowledge and awareness among farmers and processors regarding mycotoxins.
-Training and education are deemed crucial for effective management of aflatoxin problems (Udomkun et al., 2018), and the adoption of improved agricultural practices, including effective weed and pest management is crucial to mitigate mycotoxin contamination in berbere (Kimanya & Mlalila, 2020).
+Training and education are deemed crucial for effective management of aflatoxin problems (Udomkun et al., 2018), and the adoption of improved agricultural practices, including effective weed and pest management is crucial to mitigate mycotoxin contamination in berbere (Kimanya and Mlalila, 2020).

 Storage and postharvest handling practices also contribute to mycotoxin contamination.
-The 770 poor storage structures and methods used at the different levels in the berbere value chain, 771 illustrate the lack of mechanisms for controlling environmental conditions.
-The absence of 772 773 moisture content analysis and the inadequate implementation of insect pest and fungal management strategies were also important factors.
-Previous studies on red chilli peppers have 774 highlighted how technologies such as cold storage, radiation, vacuum packing, and hermetic 775 bags can control fungal growth and maintain quality (Ravi Kiran et al., 2005; Onyenekwe et 776 777 al., 1995; Chetti et al., 2014; Abrar et al., 2023).
-However, none of these technologies are used in the study location currently and the affordability of several of them may be challenging for 778 779 most of the value chain actors.
+The poor storage structures and methods used at the different levels in the berbere value chain, illustrate the lack of mechanisms for controlling environmental conditions.
+The absence of moisture content analysis and the inadequate implementation of insect pest and fungal management strategies were also important factors.
+Previous studies on red chilli peppers have highlighted how technologies such as cold storage, radiation, vacuum packing, and hermetic bags can control fungal growth and maintain quality (Ravi Kiran et al., 2005; Onyenekwe and GH, 1995; Chetti et al., 2014; Abrar et al., 2023).